Private Walter J. Dobek (1922–1944)

 The casualties among the demolition teams within the first thirty minutes of the invasion were so great that no historical account of their work can ever be complete.
 However, survivors’ narratives and unit reports agree that the combined army-navy teams managed to fulfill at least a small portion of their overall beach clearance mission.
 Of the sixteen fifty-yard breaches the mission called for, the demolitionists probably finished six and partially completed several more before the tide rose to a level at which work was impossible. […] Most of the gaps that were blown through the German obstacles on D-Day morning were on the eastern half of the beach, generally in the Easy Red sector between the St. Laurent and Colleville exits.
 Omaha’s western side, the 116th Infantry’s sector, probably had only two breaches, neither of which was anywhere near the western-most draw at Vierville—a failure that would later prevent landing craft from coming ashore in this sector.

-According to the report “History of 146th Engineer Combat Battalion, 1 June 1944 to 30 June 1944,” the unit suffered D-Day casualties of 14 killed, 68 wounded, and 20 missing.
+According to a report, “History of 146th Engineer Combat Battalion, 1 June 1944 to 30 June 1944,” the unit suffered D-Day casualties of 14 killed, 68 wounded, and 20 missing.
 According to the 146th Engineer Combat Battalion plaque at Colleville-sur-Mer, 35 men from the unit died on June 6, 1944.
 Private Dobek, one of missing, was subsequently identified among the dead.
+Personal effects found on his body were his wallet, his paybook, a pencil, and a pocketknife.
+Other personal effects that he left behind included a rosary, a rink, a checkerboard, a puzzle, two marksmanship badges, a pipe, a deck of cards, and a pair of dice.

 A War Department telegram announcing that Private Walter J. Dobek, 21, has been missing in action in France since D-Day, was sent to his father, Peter Dobek.
 But it never reached that destination for the father had died on Tuesday.